 The following traces the process of visually communicating critical habitable and circulatory areas of the towers through visual cues and a unique presentation installation.

 Architect: Bertrand Goldberg

 The strategy for choosing any high-rise or skyscraper built in the US for an 8-student team of architecture students to study was not without great debate.
-We valued the revolutionary plaza of the Seagram Building, the grid-like organization of the Willis Tower, the formal expression of Lake Point Tower and the significance of others.
+We valued the revolutionary plaza of the Seagram Building, the bundled tube organization of the Willis Tower, the formal expression of Lake Point Tower and the significance of others.

 Plus, who doesn't love a good stunt of a car driving off its parking ramp?

 An over-dramatized poster of what we discovered about Marina City's floor plans.